aethersh/algae/README.md

-# algae
+# Algae

-algae is a looking glass server that aims to be fast and resource efficient. it supports ping and traceroute with no external dependencies.
-BIRDv2 is supported for queries that require actual routing information.
+Algae is a looking glass built for AetherNet (AS215207).
+It is designed to be run on software routers that utilize the BIRD Internet Routing Daemon.
+BIRD, along with ping and mtr, are used to provide the 3 primary useful tools